You want smart political talk without the meltdowns?

 They're not trying to change our behavior.

-They're just trying to make us lose confidence in ourselves and in our institutions and in our leaders and just mess things up for us and mess things up with our allies and cause us to question ourselves, and therefore we're we're empowering Putin every time we overreact.
+They're just trying to make us lose confidence in ourselves and in our institutions and in our leaders and just mess things up for us and mess things up with our allies and cause us to question ourselves.

-Mike, let me ask you, so from that context, would you say that really the objective is to drive a wedge between the American populace and where the country in in patriotism?
+So from that context, would you say that really the objective is to drive a wedge between the American populace and patriotism?

-I mean, is really that what he's trying to do is to turn us against each other and in doing so we weaken?
+Is to turn us against each other, and in doing so, we weaken?

-And and weaken our leadership.
+Yeah, and weaken our leadership.

-For example, since when has Hillary Clinton or any of her friends ever cared about Russian propaganda and subversion and all this other stuff.
+For example, since when has Hillary Clinton or any of her friends ever cared about Russian propaganda and subversion and all this other stuff?

-They they would never tolerate this.
+They would never tolerate this.

 But she literally called Donald Trump Putin's puppet.